 7 OUR LIABILITY TO YOU

-Under EU law you have the right in some cases to refunds and/or compensation from your airline in cases of denied boarding, cancellation or delay to flights.
-Full details of these rights will be publicised at EU airports and are available from airlines on your request.
-However reimbursement in such cases will not automatically entitle you to a refund of your holiday cost from us, the provisions of clause 5 above apply.
-If any payments to you are due from us, any payment made to you by the airline will be deducted from this amount.
-If your airline does not comply with these rules, you should complain to the Civil Aviation Authority on 020 7379 7311 www.caa.co.uk.
+Under EU Law, you have rights in some circumstances to refunds and/or compensation from the airline in cases of denied boarding, cancellation or delay to flights.
+Full details of these rights will be publicised at EU airports and will also be available from airlines.
+If the airline does not comply with these rules you should complain to the Civil Aviation Authority on 020 7379 7311 www.caa.co.uk.
 Reimbursement in such cases is the responsibility of the airline and will not automatically entitle you to a refund of your holiday price from us.
-Our limitations of liability generally in these booking conditions and particularly with regard to the consequences of air schedule changes, delays and diversions, are significant factors in the pricing of our packages and take account of the availability of travel insurance that will make awards which can be used to offset and in some cases cover losses, costs and expenses in some circumstances not covered by us.
+Our limitations of liability generally in these Booking Conditions and particularly with regard to the consequences of air schedule changes, delays and diversions, are significant factors in the pricing of our packages and take account of the availability of travel insurance that will make awards which can be used to offset and in some cases cover losses, costs and expenses in some circumstances not covered by us.

-If you have booked any special tours, excursions or other services which do not form part of your holiday contract and these are unavailable due to adverse weather conditions or other circumstances beyond our control, no refunds will be made, and any claim for reimbursement should be made under your own travel insurance policy.
+If you have booked any optional adventures, special tours, excursions or other services which do not form part of your holiday contract and these are unavailable due to adverse weather conditions or other circumstances beyond our control, claims should be made under your own travel insurance policy.
 No refund will be given should you choose not to take part in any of the above once you are in resort.
-Please note refunds will not be made for any unused portion of travel or accommodation arrangements which is not attributable to any failure on our part or the part of our suppliers to provide these services.
+Please note refunds will not be made for any unused portion of your package holiday travel or accommodation arrangements which is not attributable to any failure on our part or the part of our suppliers to provide these services.
 Some properties include un-advertised facilities such as a TV or kitchenette in the room, which may be disconnected or otherwise out of service.
 No refund or compensation is payable for the non-availability or non-operation of any such property facilities which are not advertised by us and do not form part of your package holiday contract.

 c) Anti-social behaviour/bullying

-Unless confirmed by Esprit as a condition of the contract under the ‘Special Request’ provisions of paragraph 10 of these Booking Conditions, neither Hotelplan Ltd, nor the hotels and Catered Cabins featured, nor the activity suppliers, nor any airline, accept any responsibility or liability either for the provision of special dietary ingredients or for the avoidance of any specific ingredients or traces of such ingredients in meals supplied or otherwise.
+Unless confirmed by Santa’s Lapland as a condition of the contract under the ‘Special Request’ provisions of clause 10 of these Booking Conditions, neither Hotelplan Ltd, nor the hotels and Catered Cabins featured, nor the activity suppliers, nor any airline, accept any responsibility or liability either for the provision of special dietary ingredients or for the avoidance of any specific ingredients or traces of such ingredients in meals supplied or otherwise.
 In confirming your booking, the party leader accepts that responsibility for management of any allergic condition relating to any member of his/her party rests solely with the individual concerned, or with the parent or guardian in the case of a child.
 Please note that meals in hotels are normally provided buffet style, and it is the guest’s responsibility to check suitability.

 8 YOUR LIABILITY TO US

 The accommodation we have booked on your behalf is available for use only by those persons included on the booking, unless otherwise agreed by us in writing prior to departure from the UK.
 We have a duty to ensure that guests do not suffer damage caused by preceding guests, so it is a condition of booking that whilst on holiday you are responsible for any damage caused to your accommodation or other facilities or equipment you use (i.e. damage to snowmobiles, sleighs etc) except by persons not known to you or us and unconnected with the contract between us.
 We appreciate that normal usage causes wear upon furniture, fixtures and fittings and this is always taken into consideration, but actual caused by guests, either by accident or negligence, must be paid for.
-You are responsible for meeting any charges levied by either the owner, supplier or Hotelplan Ltd to rectify such situations.
+You are responsible for meeting any charges levied by either the owner, provider or Hotelplan Ltd to rectify such situations.
 If the cost is not known an estimated cost must be paid, and any overpayment will be reimbursed when actual costs are known.
-Similarly, in the event that the estimated cost falls short of the actual cost, we reserve the right to request the balance from you and will require you to give a signed undertaking to reimburse Hotelplan Ltd with the difference within 21 days of your return to the UK.
-If no payment is made in resort, you will be required to give a signed undertaking to reimburse Hotelplan Ltd within 21 days of your return to the UK.
+Similarly, in the event that the estimated cost falls short of the actual cost, we reserve the right to request the balance from you and will require you to give a signed undertaking to reimburse Santa’s Lapland with the difference within 21 days of your return to the UK.
+If no payment is made in resort, you will be required to give a signed undertaking to reimburse Santa’s Lapland within 21 days of your return to the UK.
 You may be denied boarding of the homebound aircraft in the event of an unreasonable refusal either to pay in resort or give such an undertaking.
 Party leaders are responsible for their groups.

 9 COMPLAINT RESOLUTION